fredgoum/OpenClassroom-Project-CitationGenerator/README.md

-# Project - Citation Generator
+# Project Citation Generator

+A generator of configurable random citations.

-Link to the site :  https://fredgoum.github.io/citation-generator/
+Link to the site :  https://fredgoum.github.io/citation-generator/.